► Slick new Mazda 3 review

 ► Skyactiv-X 2.0-litre driven

-The MX-5 being A Good Thing is all well and good, but it’s cars like the Mazda 3 that still actually shift units.
-While the brand’s SUVs have been booming, the 3 hatch has been another quiet sales success in Europe, hitting more than 6m sales from 2003 by the end of the third generation’s lifespan in 2018.
+The MX-5 is well established as A Good Thing, and that’s all well and good.
+But it’s cars like the Mazda 3 that actually shift units.
+While the brand’s SUVs such as the CX-5, CX-3 and CX-30 have been booming, the 3 hatch has been a quiet sales success – shifting more than 6m units globally since 2003.

 It ‘marks the beginning of a new generation of cars’ from Mazda, according to the new 3’s project manager, Kota Beppu, as inspired by the likes of the RX-Vision concept of 2015 and Vision Coupe from 2017.
-And, while the previous three generations of 3 have been an okay-ish alternative to that Focus, Golf or even Astra you ended up buying instead, the fourth-gen model wants to be more to you than a half-arsed afterthought.
+And while the previous three generations of 3 have all been decent alternatives, Europeans after a sensible front-wheel drive family hatchback flock instead to the Ford Focus, the Volkswagen Golf or even the Honda Civic.

 Crikey, would you just look at it…